thedges/PSChatBotPack/README.md

     1. Navigate to Setup → Feature Settings → Service → Embedded Service → Embedded Service Deployments.
 Click View on the relevant Deployment.
     2. In Chat Settings, Click Edit.
     3. Under the section “Customize with Lightning Components”, click Edit.
-    4. Change the “Chat Messages (Text)” dropdown to lwcchatpack, and click Save.
+    4. Change the “Chat Messages (Text)” dropdown to __psChatBot__, and click Save.
-4. Create a Static Resource named CLWCP_Assets for all carousel images (Optional)
+4. Create a Static Resource named PSChatBotPack_Images for all carousel images (Optional)
+    1. Create a zip file that only includes the images you need for your carousel component.
+DO NOT INCLUDE the base directory for your images.
-    1. Navigate to Setup → Custom Code → Static Resources.
+    2. Navigate to Setup → Custom Code → Static Resources.
 Click New.
-    2. Name: CLWCP_Assets
+    3. Name: PSChatBotPack_Images
-    3. Upload your zip file
+    4. Upload your zip file
-    4. Select either private or public depending on your use case.
+    5. Select either private or public depending on your use case.
-    5. Click Save.
+    6. Click Save.

 5. Update Community pages in Community Builder
     1. Navigate to Setup → Feature Settings → Communities → All Communities.
 Click Builder on the relevant Community.